lagom/lagom/docs/manual/gettingstarted/Installation.md

 3. **Extract** it to a location where you have access.
 4. **Add** the Activator installation directory to your `PATH`.

 Some package managers can handle steps 2, 3, and 4 for you.
-For example, if you use Homebrew on Mac OS X, then `brew install activator` and you're done.
+For example, if you use Homebrew on Mac OS X, then `brew install typesafe-activator` and you're done.

 More detailed information on these steps follows.